 An obligation for DHCD to provide staff support for a newly created regional commission may be found in Title 2.2.

-Subtitle I, Part D, Chapter 25 requires DHCD to provide staff support to the Southwest Virginia Cultural Heritage Commission.
+Subtitle I, Part D, Chapter 25 requires DHCD to provide staff support to the Southwest Virginia Cultural Heritage Commission through July 1, 2011.